GenRockeR/freeradius/README.md

 * Distribute the CA cert that freeradius uses; however, it is only minimally correct (it is correct-enough for inner-tunnel in freeradius) and becomes a management problem for us
 * Limit further port authorization at the freeradius endpoint to switch + port (or similar)
 * Perform functions based on being wired or wireless

+### Technical Notes

+* We do have Cleartext-Password both in the configuration enumerated below, but it is also (currently) logged to the trace log.
+Be advised of this when distributing/debugging logs
+* Instead of removing commented out sections, they are there for reference in the configs
+* Though the python module is configured to be available for each phase (e.g. authorize, authenticate, accounting, post_auth, pre_proxy, preacct), it is not currently enable for all (e.g. preacct, pre_proxy)

 ---